aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotformatcondition/_index.md

 **Remarks**

 NOTE: This class is now obsolete.
-Instead, please use PivotConditional class.
+Instead, please use [PivotConditionalFormat](../../com.aspose.cells/pivotconditionalformat) class.
 This method will be removed 12 months later since December 2024.
 Aspose apologizes for any inconvenience you may have experienced.

 **Example**